wangmaoCS/Geometric_burstiness_display/README.md

    The default OpenMPI can result in error for the final python running of AKM, you should compile the OpenMPI with an special option.

  ## Result
-   The match result is illustarted as follow.
+   It seems that the gemotric parameter b represent 2b, we use the [a b/2; b/2 c] to draw ellipses The match result is illustarted as follow.